gurjot-dev/hello-world/README.md

-# This Week

-## What I want to learn
+# Today I learned how to:

+- How to download VS code
+- How to use Terminal
+- Markdowns
-- How to use Github efficently
+- How to create an account on Github
-- How to navigate
+- How to create a new repository
-- And easy shortcuts